Augustin-Marmus/LSB-steganography/README.md

 # LSB-steganography
-simple scripts to hide some texts in image file in leasts signicants bits
+simple scripts to hide some text in image file in leasts signicants bits